Conference of Rulers: History

-The main function of the establishment of the Board of Fund is to provide scholarships, financial assistance and other assistance to students who are studying at Public Higher Education Institutions to take on the First Degree only.
-The number of students who have been offered scholarships are limited to the fund capacity of the time This scholarship is offered to students who have excellent results in the Sijil Tinggi Pelajaran Malaysia / Matriculation examinations only.
-Candidates to be offered are in various fields of study such as medicine, technology, science and literature.
+The main function of the establishment of the Board of the Scholarship Fund is to provide scholarships, financial assistance and other assistance to students who are studying at Public Higher Education Institutions to take on the first degree only.
+The number of students who have been offered scholarships are limited to the fund capacity of the time This scholarship is offered to students who have excellent results in the Malaysian Higher School Certificate (SPM) / Matriculation examinations only.
+Candidates to be offered are in various fields of study such as medicine, technology, science and arts.
 All candidates are received from the Public Service Department (PSD).

-Conference of Rulers Scholarship
+Scholarship Awards and Recipients

-The scholarship has been introduced since the year of 1967 initially to three students and the value of scholarship is according to the rate of Public Service Department (Malaysia)'s scholarship with an extra of 200 Ringgit Malaysia for each student.
-The total of students being offered the scholarship from 1967 till 2013 is 415 students.
+The scholarship was first introduced in 1967 initially to three students and the value of scholarship is according to the rate of Public Service Department's scholarship with an extra of RM200 for each student.
+The total number of students offered the scholarship from 1967 to 2013 was 415.